 Your personal appearance won’t matter if you’re lurking in the shadows.
-I can’t tell you how many times I’ve tried to talk to a person who was backlit so intensely by a bright window or lamp that they looked like they were in a witness protection program.
+I can’t tell you how many times I’ve tried to talk to a person who was backlit so intensely by a bright window or lamp that they looked like they were in the witness protection program.

 Do Pay Attention to Your Body Language.

-Don’t Stick Your Camera Up Your Nose.
+Don’t Stick The Camera Up Your Nose.

 You know that feeling when you open the camera app on your phone and it’s accidentally facing toward you?
 You can see straight up your own nose and, suddenly, you have several more chins than you did before.
-That’s what your coworkers see when you turn on video with your laptop sitting on your lap.
+That’s what your coworkers see when you turn on your video with your laptop sitting in your lap.

 Think of your video window like an actor’s headshot: the camera should be at eye level, and the screen should comfortably show your face and shoulders.
 You want the video to be close—but not too close.